finbourne/lusid-sdk-csharp/sdk/docs/ComplianceApi.md

             var apiInstance = new ComplianceApi(config);
             var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | Optional.
 The time at which to get results from.
 Default : latest (optional) var page = "page_example";  // string? | Optional.
 The pagination token to use to continue listing compliance runs from a previous call to list compliance runs.
 This value is returned from the previous call.
-If a pagination token is provided the sortBy, filter, and asAt fields              must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) var start = 56;  // int? | Optional.
-When paginating, skip this number of results. (optional) var limit = 56;  // int? | Optional.
+If a pagination token is provided the sortBy, filter, and asAt fields              must not have changed since the original request. (optional) var limit = 56;  // int? | Optional.
 When paginating, limit the number of returned results to this many. (optional) var filter = "filter_example";  // string? | Optional.
 Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)

             try
             {
                 // [EARLY ACCESS] ListComplianceTemplates: List compliance templates.
-                PagedResourceListOfComplianceTemplate result = apiInstance.ListComplianceTemplates(asAt, page, start, limit, filter);
+                PagedResourceListOfComplianceTemplate result = apiInstance.ListComplianceTemplates(asAt, page, limit, filter);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)